lizardcat/stocksasa/README.md

 - Export historical data as CSV
 - Automatically update macroeconomic events with `update_events.py`

+## Live Demo

+You can see a live demo of the app on Streamlit here: https://stocksasa.streamlit.app/

 ## Installation

 Clone the repo and install requirements: